-Equality Act 2006 here Commission for Equality and Human Rights [CEHR] - promote human rights, can
+this Act created the Commission for Equality and Human Rights [EHRC] - promote human rights

 Equality Act 2010 here